torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 fix bugs early, and helps developers of new features to find integration issues earlier in their development effort.

-The Linux filesystem community shares a common QA testing suite, `fstests <https://git.kernel.org/pub/scm/fs/xfs/xfstests-dev.git/>`_, for functional and regression testing.
+The GNU/Linux filesystem community shares a common QA testing suite, `fstests <https://git.kernel.org/pub/scm/fs/xfs/xfstests-dev.git/>`_, for functional and regression testing.
 Even before development work began on online fsck, fstests (when run on XFS)